ylon/synology-video-indexer/README.md

 Problem: Files copied to a Synology NAS via RSYNC or SSH are not automatically indexed and the command `synoindex -R video` reindex everything.

-This script reindex `/volume1/video/` adding or removing only what is needed, comparing the mediaserver database and file system contents based on file paths, file size and mtime are not considered.
+This script reindex `/volume1/video/` adding or removing only what is needed, comparing the mediaserver database and file system contents based on paths, file size and mtime are not considered, hidden files are ignored.

 ## Usage